GarimaChauhan16/Citi_Bike_Analytics-Tableau/README.md

 3: The major bike riders fall into the age group of 25-30 and 45-50 years of males.
 However the ridership among female users seems to increase over time.

+The peak at the age group of 45-50 years may also be due to the wrong birth year input at the user end.

 ![image](Images/gender.png)
 ![image](Images/age.png)
 ![image](Images/female.png)